 Lastly, you can also fly into Buffalo-Niagara International Airport (code BUF) but this is located in the United States.
 It’s a little over 30 minutes away from Niagara Falls but can offer some great deals if you’re looking to visit from a US destination.

-Visiting Niagara Falls by Car
+Tips for Visiting Niagara Falls by Car

 I’d say the majority of people who come to Niagara Falls visit by car.
 Niagara Falls is a popular destination not just because of the sheer beauty of the falls but because of its accessibility.
 It’s a popular Ontario road trip destination for day trips, weekends and more!
 From downtown Toronto, you follow the Gardiner Expressway westward to the Queen Elizabeth Way.
 Follow it until you see the exit to the Ontario 420 and you’ll be in Niagara Falls!